Canadian Energy ETFs

 Energy ETFs are a smart option for investors seeking significant diversification and access to various key players in the energy sector at a low cost.
 With this in mind, the most popular energy ETFs are listed below: Decreased Asset Management (AUM) refers to the total value of investments that a financial institution manages on behalf of its clients and not the financial institution itself.

 Clean energy, coal, renewable energy, oil, natural gas and nuclear energy.
-The energy sector is one of the most important and largest sectors in both national and global markets; it makes sense for investors who focus on growing their investments and maintaining a diversified portfolio to want a piece of the pie.
+The energy sector is one of the most critical and most prominent sectors in national and global markets; it makes sense for investors who focus on growing their investments and maintaining a diversified portfolio to want a piece of the pie.
 If you want a diversified portfolio, energy company stocks should play a role in your investment strategy.

 Investors can invest in oil for as little as $1,000 with a trading account with an online broker.
 If you are unsure or want to put extra focus on your portfolio and consider whether you should choose an oil share to trade, an ETF through an online broker is a great tool to keep you at peace with all the investment steps you are taking.
 So please don’t put a pension fund into the future of oil and gas; live now and bet $5 on an energy portfolio to bring it to life.